qbead/qbeadWebsite/content/book/sight.md

 ## Colors

 When light comes from the Sun (or most other sources of illumination), we perceive it as lacking a hue (or being white).
-In reality, this light is a mixture of many colors.
-One way we can see this mixture is using a prism.
+In reality, white light is a mixture of many colors.
+One way we can see this mixture is by using a prism.
 A prism works by bending (“refracting”) light at different angles depending on its color, allowing us to see all of the colors that make up white light.
 This is why if you let sunlight shine through a prism, you can see a rainbow.

 The light-sensing tissue in the back of our eyes (the retina) has small cells that respond to some of these colors.
 They are called “cone cells” and there are three separate groups of them, sensing mainly three different groups of colors: roughly separated into red, green, and blue hues.
 For instance, the blue-sensing cones respond to blue light, but do not respond to red light, and vice versa.